linqs/psl/psl-python/README.md

     - The `TWINE_USERNAME` and `TWINE_PASSWORD` environment variables MUST be set.

 Instead of `compile` and `test`, `package` and `integration-test` are used.
-This is because building the package relies on the jar from the `package` phase of psl-cli, and the tests require the package to be built.
+This is because building the package relies on the jar from the `package` phase of psl-runtime, and the tests require the package to be built.

 Notes:
 - The star in the `install` phase means that the developer should clean before and install if versions have changed.
-- Because of the dependence on the parent's pom and psl-cli's jar, this package is only distributed as a wheel and not a source distribution.
+- Because of the dependence on the parent's pom and psl-runtime's jar, this package is only distributed as a wheel and not a source distribution.
-- Developers who are not using maven should make sure that the `psl-cli` package is built before building this package.
+- Developers who are not using maven should make sure that the `psl-runtime` package is built before building this package.
 - There is an optional dependency on tensorflow>=2.4.0 to use neural functionality.